Crispy fried chicken

 Crispy fried chicken (炸子雞 (炸子鸡)) is a standard dish in the Cantonese cuisine of southern China and Hong Kong.
 The chicken is fried in such a way that the skin is extremely crunchy, but the white meat is relatively soft.
-This is done by first poaching the chicken in water with spices (e.g. star anise, cinnamon, nutmeg, Sichuan pepper, ginger, fennel, and scallions), drying it, coating with a syrup of vinegar and sugar, letting it dry thoroughly (which helps make the skin crispy) and deep-frying.
+This is done by first poaching the chicken in water with spices (e.g., star anise, cinnamon, nutmeg, Sichuan pepper, ginger, fennel, and scallions), drying it, coating it with a syrup of vinegar and sugar, letting it dry thoroughly (which helps make the skin crispy), and deep-frying it.

 The dish is often served with two side dishes, a pepper salt (椒鹽) and prawn crackers (蝦片).
 The pepper salt, colored dark white to gray, is dry-fried separately in a wok.
 It is made of salt and Sichuan pepper.

 Traditionally this dish is eaten at night.
 It is also one of the traditional chicken dishes served at Chinese weddings and other Asian weddings.